The Majestic Line

 Majestic Line’s first purpose-built, steel-hulled cruise ships, Glen Etive and Glen Shiel each have three decks (with no elevator).

 There’s a dining saloon where all meals are served in informal style, and a warm and inviting forward saloon with great views and socializing with crew and other guests.
 Drinks and canapés are sometimes served on the outdoor aft deck.
 There’s a bar in the forward deck with a good selection of malt whiskies available at all times.

 The library stocks books and games, while in the lounge/bar they will screen the occasional local documentary or film.
 The wheelhouse is often open to passengers and there’s also a sun deck with sun loungers.

 Glen Etive and Glen Shiel have larger cabins than Glen Massan and Glen Tarsan.
 All cabins are outside and feature en suite showers, toilets and washbasins.

 Glen Etive and Glen Shiel(2019) have stabilizers and are used for longer trips that might encounter some choppy seas such as to the Outer Hebrides and to remote St. Kilda truly out in the Atlantic.

 Along the Same Lines

-Hebridean Island Cruises‘ 49-passenger HEBRIDEAN PRINCESS also cruises in Scotland’s Western Isles as does an equally small pair operating for Hebrides Cruises and the single vessel, LORD OF THE GLEN, for the Magna Carta Steamship Company.
+Hebridean Island Cruises‘ 49-passenger Hebridean Princess also cruises in Scotland’s Western Isles, as does Lord of the Glen, recently purchased by Hebridean Island Cruises from the Magna Carta Steamship Company.

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.